-There are several ways of making buttonholes, and the method you use depends on the size of hole required.
-Here, we show you how to master two-row buttonholes and small eyelet buttonholes with simple step-by-step guides.
-Needles and yarn at the ready!
+There are lots of easy ways of making buttonholes, and the method you use depends on the size of button you'll be adding to your project.
+Here, we show you how to master two of the easiest methods on the knitting block: the two-row buttonholes and small eyelet buttonholes (both in knit and purl rows).

 How to knit a two row buttonhole

-Continue casting off in this way for the required amount of stitches, then work to end of row
+Continue casting off in this way for the required amount of stitches you need for the size of your button, then work to end of row.

 Turn the work around again and complete the row.
 You’ve now completed your first buttonhole!

 If you place the last stitch in the normal way, a loop will form creating a second buttonhole.
 To stop a loop from forming, before placing the last cast on stitch onto the left needle, bring the yarn between the needles to the front of the work.
 This will stop a second loop from forming.

 Work to the position of the buttonhole.
 If the next stitch is to be knitted, take your yarn forward to the front of the work between the tips of the needles and knit the next 2 stitches together, which will make a hole.
 By taking the yarn forward a loop is formed which will make another stitch.